Marketing experimentation: A/B Testing and Multivariate Testing

 Two ways to perform a marketing experiment are A/B testing (also known as split testing), and multivariate testing.
 In an A/B test, you compare two versions of marketing collateral against each other and determine which one performs better.
 For example, you might compare the open rates for two email subject lines.
-Usually, the test will be performed on a subset of your entire population, and the results are then used to make a decision on how to market to the rest of the population.
-In the email example, you might test two subject lines on 20% of your contact database.
+Usually, the test will be performed on a subset of an entire population, and the results are then used to make a decision on how to market to the rest of the population.
+In the email example, you might test two subject lines on 20% of a contact database.
 If one subject line results in significantly more people opening the email than the other, then that subject line is the winner of the test.
-The next logical step is to use that subject line to send the remaining email messages to the rest of the contacts in your database.
+The next logical step is to use that subject line to send the remaining email messages to the rest of the contacts in a database.

 In a multivariate test, you would run an experiment that produces differences in more than one variable on the desired outcome.
 For example, you might run a multivariate test on a website landing page, in order to determine which version produces the highest percentage of people landing on the page who complete an email registration form.
 Some of the variables that you include could be two (2) versions of headlines, three (3) versions of page content, and four (4) versions of the call-to-action that compels users to complete the form.
 In this case, the total number of combinations would be 2x3x4 = 24 total combinations of headlines, content, and calls-to-action.
 The winner of the test is the best combination of all of the variables.
 Because of the nature of a multivariate test, it requires much more data than a simpler A/B test for statistical significance.

 Digital marketing

-Search Engine Optimization (SEO) is the active practice of improving aspects of your website so that commercial search engines (such as Google, Bing, and Yahoo) can find and display your Web pages in the results when they’re relevant to a searcher’s query as stated by Digital.gov part of the U.S. General Services Administration.
+Search Engine Optimization (SEO) is the active practice of improving aspects of a website so that commercial search engines (such as Google, Bing, and Yahoo) can find and display web pages in the results when they’re relevant to a searcher’s query as stated by Digital.gov part of the U.S. General Services Administration.
 Marketing related decisions are no longer guided just by hypothesis and past experience.
 Influential marketing ideas are now determined by analytics and big data.
 By utilizing past data and predictive analytics, businesses can now generate better return on investment and provide insights that can lead to effective business strategies and decisions within an organization as stated by Forbes.
 Organic search results are a large component of a business’ performance on its site.
 It is also used to more effectively create a buyer funnel and achieve a greater percentage of conversions and engagement.
-As Digital.gov explains, “Improving your SEO will allow users to find your great content not only on Google, but on your site, Bing, DuckDuckGo, and other sites as well.”